 provides a beautiful, emotional and unifying view into the relationship

-the rise of obesity,
+between the long corporate food chain, the rise of obesity,

 non-communicative diseases and early deaths,